-The closing of the financial year is when most business owners become quite engrossed in tax compliance issues.
-Unsurprisingly, this is also the period spent on closing your books.
-But when you’re expected to juggle between these two, are you still confident that you can keep your wits about you?
+The closing of the financial year is when most business owners become occupied in tax matters and unsurprisingly, this is also the period spent on closing your books. .
+So how do you juggle bookkeeping and tax during this busy season?

 Think about it – if your books are in disarray, closing your books come tax season will likely become a more tedious task.
 You have to go over your receipts and invoices from the current financial year – and even further into the previous financial years if you are filing late.
-In contrast, having everything ready will keep you at ease, knowing that you won’t likely get in trouble with the IRS.
-Here are more reasons why you should keep your books up-to-date in time for tax season:
+In contrast, having everything ready will keep you at ease, knowing that you won’t likely get in trouble with the Internal Revenue Service (IRS).

-VAT returns and official VAT books
+Handling VAT returns and official VAT books

 Dealing with taxes is all about adhering to strict compliance issues imposed by the IRS.
 At the top of the list: VAT returns and official VAT books.
 When your invoices and receipts are organized, preparing critical business numbers that relate to VAT becomes practically effortless.

-Withholding tax returns
+Managing withholding tax returns

 One of the general rules in taxation in the US is that a certain amount of your business revenues are withheld.
 The specifics of the actual income dictate the computation for the tax withheld.
 More often than not, the computation is based on a fixed rate or percentage.
 Going over these numbers and making sure that the withholding tax filed is accurate means having a withholding tax record to refer to – and this is why it is necessary to keep tabs on your books.

-Corporate income tax returns
+Settling corporate income tax returns

 The structure of your business has everything to do with the income tax return you are expected to file to the IRS.
-In a nutshell, all businesses are expected to file their income tax returns every year.
+In a nutshell, all businesses are expected to do income tax bookkeeping and file their income tax returns every year.
 However, if your business is a partnership, the IRS will not oblige you to file an annual income tax return.
 What you will file, instead, is an information return.
 An information return is a report of the income, deductions, gains and losses of the partnership without paying for taxes upfront.